TroyMena/roomeo/README.md

 ## Description:

-* Potential roommates need to make sure they are of utmost compatibility.
+* How many people had a bad roommate?
+It seems to be ubiquitous in society, and it is a problem we want to help solve so roommates are of utmost compatibility.
-* Therefore, we developed an application that has the following:
+* We developed a web application that has the following:
 * (1) a sign-up form to create an account,
-* (2) a questionnaire to list your qualifications,
+* (2) a survey questionaire to list your specifications and preferences,
 * (3) An easy-to-use user interface to find your perfect match.

+The uniqueness of this application is the length of the survey.
+The data from each user's survey is displayed on each user profile so that a potential roommate can find their perfect match!

 ## User story: